 Building Information Modeling (BIM) is an approach to the entire building life cycle.
 Revit Architecture is a powerful BIM program that supports the ability to coordinate, update, and share design data with team members throughout the design, construction, and management phases of a building's life.
 The objective of the Revit Architecture BIM Management course is to enable students who have worked with Revit to expand their knowledge in setting up office standards with templates that include annotation styles, preset views, sheets, and schedules, as well as creating custom element types and families.
 (Note for Architects: Program number BRA 011, 16 LU hrs, non HSW).

-DFTS 141 L430 1 CREDIT J303

-7/9-7/30 5:30PM-9:30PM M LEPESKA A

-FALL
+No class 1/21.

-DFTS 141 L430 1 CREDIT J303

-9/17-10/8 5:30PM-9:30PM M LEPESKA A
+DFTS 141 L430 1 CREDIT J303 1/7-2/4 5:30PM-9:30PM M LEPESKA A